JRRS1982/Bank_Tech_Test/README.md

 * Capybara used for testing.
 * Simplecov used for checking test coverage.
 * Pry to assist with debugging.
+* Timecop Gem used to create mock date/time for the transactions.

 ### Code style